pulkit0512/ParallelAndAsynchronousProgramming/ReadMe.md

 - handle() and exceptionally() both Catches Exception and Recover.
 We can return a recovery value to caller.
 - whenComplete() Catches Exception but Does not Recover.
 It throws exception to caller.

+## Why use a different ThreadPool ?
+- Common ForkJoinPool is shared by
+- ParallelStreams
+- CompletableFuture
+- It's common for applications to use ParallelStreams and CompletableFuture together.
+And in these cases ForkJoinPool will be shared by both ParallelStreams and CompletableFuture.
+- The following issues may occur:
+- Thread being blocked by a time-consuming task, either in Parallel Streams or in Completable Future.
+- Thread not available.
+- Parallel Streams don't have option to use a User Defined Thread Pool.
+Whereas in Completable Future we can create user defined Thread Pools using Executors.
+- Executors.newFixedThreadPool(Runtime.getRuntime().availableProcessors());